 Your system administrator has prevented your computer from downloading items such as album art from the Internet.

 You ripped the CD using a program other than Windows Media Player; doing so might prevent the Player from finding a match in the online database.

 Finally, if the online database contains incorrect album art for a CD, the Player will download that album art.

 The following procedures describe methods you can use to fix missing or incorrect album art.

-You can try to match an album in your library with an entry in the online database.
+You can try to match an album in your Player Library with an entry in the online database.
 If you find a match, the Player will download whatever album art is in the database to your computer.

-Note that when the Player downloads album art, it also downloads all other media information associated with that album (such as the album name, song titles, and so on).
-If you have manually edited the media information for that album in your library, the following procedure will overwrite your changes.
+When the Player downloads album art, it also downloads all other media information associated with that album (such as the album name, song titles, and so on).
+If you've manually edited the media information for that album in your Player Library, then following these steps will overwrite your changes.